opendatahub-io-contrib/ai-on-openshift/docs/tools-and-applications/airflow/airflow.md

 ![graph](img/graph.png)

 ## Installing Airflow on OpenShift

 Airflow can be run as a pip package, through docker, or a Helm chart.
 The official Helm chart can be found here: [https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html#using-official-airflow-helm-chart](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html#using-official-airflow-helm-chart)

-A modified version of the Helm chart which can be installed on OpenShift 4.11: [https://github.com/eformat/openshift-airflow](https://github.com/eformat/openshift-airflow)
+Here is a modified version of the Helm chart which can be installed on OpenShift 4.11: [https://github.com/eformat/openshift-airflow](https://github.com/eformat/openshift-airflow)